orao-network/solana-vrf/rust/examples/off-chain/README.md

 This example shows how to request randomness from ORAO VRF.

-The example first generates a seed and requests randomness.
-When the transaction is finalized the example waits (in a trivial manner) for the request to be fulfilled.
+The example first generates a seed and performs a randomness request, and then subscribes for the corresponding `Fulfill` event.
+Fulfilled randomness will be verified off-chain and printed to stdout.